Dramaturging the Phoenix

 What's in common is that dramaturgs don't want the same working conditions in theatre that we had before.
 There's a heartfelt, passionate desire for systemic change, and these essays imagned so many possibilities of what theatre could be and should be when we're allowed to gather again.
 What we received captures a moment in time and presents the voices of dramaturgs in process.

 We invite all LMDA members to read the collected essays here.
 (For access, make sure you're logged in and your membership is current.)
-Although it started as an April essay challenge, Dramaturging the Phoenix will remain open for contributions through 2020.
-We'd like to see the collection grow to at least 200 essays by Halloween, so we're asking each author to challenge two other dramaturgs to join the movement.
+Dramaturging the Phoenix will remain open for contributions through Monday, May 3rd, 2021.
 Our unique experiences and visions, expressed in diverse essays, constitute an invaluable archive of dramaturgical thought and feeling in this paradigm-busting era.
 Please make your mark, and send your essay to email@example.com today!